ey-advisory-technology-testing/test-manaj/README.md

 ## Features
-* Dynamically construct API Requests for common third-party Test Management Tools
-* Easy to use
+* Easy to configure and integrate with any Java-based automation framework
-* High level of Customization
+* Fully automated synchronization of execution results
-* Works with any Java Framework
-* Detailed Reports made Easy
-* Prebuilt Implementations with Common Frameworks
-* Fast Execution
+* Test or step-level results sync
+* Attachments such as screenshots or documents

 ## Test Management Capability
 *TestmanaJ version 1.0.0 has been tested using ALM version 14.5.*